muhammadali1472/saas-app/README.md

 - Generate logos and favicon based on user Input. for e.g when user search for coffee they will have logos suggestions as well.
 - Logo Editor.
 - Generate relevant Landing Page.
 - Landing Page Editor.
-WYISWYG.
+WYSIWYG.
 - API integration with Email marketing Softwares.

 ## Tech Stack